TRIQS/dft_tools/doc/guide/conv_elk.rst

 Interface with Elk
 =====================

+This is the first iteration of the Elk-TRIQS interface, so certain inputs may change in later updates.

 We assume that the user has obtained a self-consistent solution of the Kohn-Sham equations with Elk (a full tutorial can be found here :ref:`Elk SVO tutorial <SrVO3_elk>`).
 Also, the user needs to be familiar with the main in/output files of Elk, and how to run the DFT code.
 Further information about Elk can be found on the :ref:`official Elk website <http://elk.sourceforge.net/>`.